Melissa J. Radford

 Dr. C’s affinity for working with people and advising students both academically and professionally led to her decision to utilize her knowledge and expertise in both health professions and higher education to become a career coach and help students achieve their professional career goals working in the health sciences and health care industries.
 There is no greater job satisfaction than helping someone achieve their goals.

-When she is not at work, Dr. C lives with her husband, also Dr. Ciglar, and their three dogs.
-She has two children, one is a student at Oklahoma State University, and the other is a student at The University of Tulsa.
+When she is not at work, Dr. C lives with her husband, also Dr. Ciglar, and their two dogs.
+She has two children, both are students at The University of Tulsa.
 In her spare time, Dr. C enjoys traveling, cooking, baking, reading, walking her dogs, and has recently started yoga.

 Ms. Smart joined The University of Tulsa’s CaneCareers as a Career Coach for the students in the Henry Kendall College of Arts and Sciences in September of 2019.
 Prior to that, she served as a high school math teacher and assistant softball coach at Charles Page High School in Sand Springs, Oklahoma.